mousepawmedia/devdocs/source/serverconfig/linode.rst

 Finally, navigate to ``https://<serveraddress>/postfixadmin/setup.php`` and follow the instructions to set the setup password and proceed with setup.

+You will also want to add ``postfixadmin`` to your script for toggling admin controls.

+..  code-block:: bash

+    $ sudo vim /opt/scripts/sys_scripts/controls

+The edited script is below.

+..  code-block:: bash

+    #!/bin/bash

+    set -e

+    case $1 in
+    'on')
+        sudo a2dismod security2
+        sudo a2enconf phpmyadmin
+        sudo a2enconf postfixadmin
+        sudo systemctl restart apache2
+        echo "Admin control panels are turned ON."
+        ;;
+    'off')
+        sudo a2enmod security2
+        sudo a2disconf phpmyadmin
+        sudo a2disconf postfixadmin
+        sudo systemctl restart apache2
+        echo "Admin control panels are turned OFF."
+        ;;
+    *)
+        echo "You must specify 'on' on 'off'." exit 1
+        ;;

+Save and close.

 Postfix Configuration, Round Two
 -------------------------------------